-North Carolina is not a no-fault state.
-This means that if you are in a car accident, you can hold the party that caused the collision responsible for your damages.
-An attorney from our firm can help you get the money you deserve from the liable party.
+North Carolina is a fault state.
+This means that if you were in a car accident, you may hold the party that caused the collision responsible for your damages.
+An attorney from our firm can pursue the money you deserve from the liable parties.

-Instead of trying to manage a lawsuit while recuperating from your injuries, let one of our offices serving North Carolina handle the tough legal work.
+Instead of trying to manage a lawsuit while recovering from your injuries, let one of our offices serving North Carolina handle the tough legal work.
 We will answer any questions that you have throughout the legal process.

 Investigate the Accident

 An attorney from our team can conduct an independent investigation into your car accident.
 Such an investigation may involve:

 - Requesting police reports, medical records, and other documentary evidence

 - Tracking down witnesses and recording their accounts